manninenaj/HALO_lidar_toolbox/README.md

 calculateHALObetaVeloCovarianceProduct('site',[YYYMMDD YYYYMMDD])

-The function calculates covariance between the attenuated backscatter coefficient and vertical velocity, which are read from the vertical velocity statistics product by using a default window size of 90 min and 6 range bins, and outputs the covariance with standard errors and confidence interval into a netcdf file.
-The product is calculated with the method described by Engelmann et al., (2008, doi:10.1175/2007JTECHA967.1).
-Standard errors for the products are estimated with a bootstrap method described by Kleiner et al. (2014, doi:10.1111/rssb.12050).
+The function calculates covariance between the attenuated backscatter coefficient and vertical velocity, which are read from the vertical velocity statistics product.
+A window of 90 min and 6 range bins is used to estimate the covariance, standard errors, and confidence intervals.
+The function uses the method given by Engelmann et al., (2008, doi:10.1175/2007JTECHA967.1).
+Standard errors and confidence intervals are estimated with a bootstrap method described by Kleiner et al. (2014, doi:10.1111/rssb.12050).
+Product is written into a netcdf file.